 9. The MCPTT client 2 accepts the ad hoc group call request and send ad hoc group call responses to the MCPTT server.
 The response may also contain a functional alias of the responding MCPTT user, which is verified (valid and activated for the user) by the MCPTT server.
 The MCPTT server considers the MCPTT user as implicitly affiliated to the ad hoc group.

 10. The MCPTT server may notify the initiating MCPTT user of all the users who are added to the on-going ad hoc group call.
 This notification may be sent to the initiating MCPTT user by the MCPTT server more than once during the call when MCPTT users join or leave the ad hoc group call.
+All ad hoc group call notify messages contain the call resulting criteria used by the MCPTT server to determine the list of participants to be invited.

 11. The MCPTT server may notify the participants about the change in the participants list of on-going ad hoc group call.
+All ad hoc group call notify messages contain the call resulting criteria used by the MCPTT server to determine the list of participants to be invited.

 The MCPTT server continuously checks whether other MCPTT clients meet or if participating MCPTT clients no longer meet the criteria for the ad hoc group emergency call.